Tips

 Turn weak pages into fix first articles: symptoms, cause, steps, edge cases

-A weak help article usually has one of these problems: it explains concepts, it skips steps, or it assumes the reader is calm.
-A fix first article does the opposite: it gets the user unstuck first, then explains the why.
+A weak help article usually has one of three problems: it explains too much before helping, it skips important steps, or it assumes the reader is calm and patient.

-• Start with symptoms: what the user is seeing in plain words
+• starts with the symptoms in plain language

-• Close with prevention so the issue does not boomerang
+• ends with prevention so the same issue is less likely to return

 If you want a deeper external reference for this style of work, Document360 covers practical knowledge base improvements in their guide to knowledge base SEO best practices.